harendranathvegi9/spark-cassandra-connector/doc/14_data_frames.md

 INSERT INTO words (user, word, count ) VALUES ( 'Zebra', 'zed', 100 );
 ```

-First we can create a DataSet and see that it has no `pushdown filters` set in the log.
+First we can create a Dataset and see that it has no `pushdown filters` set in the log.
 This
 means all requests will go directly to Cassandra and we will require reading all of the data to `show`
-this DataSet.
+this Dataset.

 #### Example Catalyst Optimization with Cassandra Server Side Pushdowns
 ```scala